CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 to explore their content.

-The GeoPIXE Demo data can be downloaded from this DOI:  https://doi.org/10.25919/mc2f-1979
+The GeoPIXE Demo data can be downloaded from this DOI:  https://doi.org/10.25919/mc2f-1979 (NOTE: There is a problem with this archive at present, with broken/missing soft links.
+A new archive will be available soon to rectify the problem.)

 ### Opening GeoPIXE using the Eclipse IDLDE environment